evangriffiths/prediction-agent-benchmarker/README.md

-# prediction-agent-benchmarker
+# Prediction Agent Benchmarker

-[WIP] A toolkit and CLI for benchmarking prediction agents
+A toolkit and CLI for benchmarking prediction agents